isabella232/airavata-docs/FAQ.md

 <br><b class="blue"> Q3 </b> How to make input file available as an executable?</br>
 <b class="blue">Answer: </b><br>
     - Input files defined are copied to the experiment working directory.</br>
-    - To make available at commandline set 'Required on Commandline' = true</br>
+    - Input files will be available in commandline when 'Required on Commandline' = true</br>
-    - To add a commandline argument for a given file add 'Application Argument' for each input file</br>
+    - To add a commandline argument for a input file add 'Application Argument' for each input file.
+This will also define the order of files in commandline.</br>

 <br><b class="blue"> Q4 </b> In Application Interface what is the use of 'Enable Optional File Inputs'	</br>
 <b class="blue">Answer: </b></br>